National Dementia Carers Action Network

 Alzheimer Scotland’s National Dementia Carers Action Network (NDCAN) are a national campaigning and awareness raising group whose members all have experience of caring for someone with dementia.

-The group has a core belief that carers should be an integral part of the planning and implementation of health and social care policy and practice, and that all professionals and organisations should acknowledge carer’s experience and unique knowledge of the person they are caring for as valuable and equal to that of the professional.
+The group has a core belief that carers should be an integral part of the planning and implementation of health and social care policy and practice, and that all professionals and organisations should acknowledge carers’ experience and unique knowledge of the people they care for as valuable and equal to that of professionals.

-Although the group has only been in existence for a short period of time, it has carried out a number of important tasks including:
+The group has been in existence since 2011, and since then it has carried out a number of important tasks including:

 - Developing training resources for health and social care professionals.